 Penalties for Three or More DUIs

 Finally, anyone who has been convicted three or more times on similar charges before may face felony consequences if they are arrested for drunk driving again, meaning that they could be imprisoned for up to seven years and have their driver’s license permanently revoked.
-Given how severe these sanctions can become after repeat offenses, it is usually crucial to retain a skilled DUI representative in the area even if a person has never been arrested for drunk driving before.
+Given how severe these sanctions can become after repeat offenses, it is crucial to retain a DUI lawyer in Hanahan even if a person has never been arrested for drunk driving before.

 Talk to a Hanahan DUI Attorney Today